Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Production amplitudes for the processes , , , and

+For other approaches to determine the pole positions of $f_0(980)$ and $a_0(980)$ resonances, such as using the Roy-like GKPY equations and Flatt\'e parametrization, Madrid-Krakow dispersive parametrization, and unitarization techniques based on $N/D$ method, we refer to \cite{SMR1971, RGM2011, ZQW2022, VB2023, JAO1999, ZHG2011, ZHG20121, ZHG20122}.

 We are now able to construct the contribution in which the strong interaction influences the final state.
-According to the second diagram in Fig.~1 (a) we identify $T_{S; \gamma\gamma\to m_1m_2}^{\mu\nu}$ to be given by the gauge invariant expression
+According to the third diagram in panel (a) of Fig.~\ref{fF1}, we identify $T_{S; \gamma \gamma \to m_1 m_2}^{\mu \nu}$ for a propagating charged meson pair $m_+ m_-$ in the loop as \begin{strip} \rule{\dimexpr(0.5\textwidth-0.5\columnsep-0.4pt)}{0.4pt}